Frequently Asked Questions

-In your own workplace YOU are responsible every minute of every day for PEOPLE’S LIVES.
+In your own workplace, YOU are responsible every minute of every day for PEOPLE’S LIVES.

-Doctors, Nurses Chefs, Cleaners, School Teachers, Contractors, Students Mums Dads and Kids.
+Friends and work colleagues, visitors to the worksite, Doctors, Nurses Chefs, Cleaners, School Teachers, Contractors, Students Mums Dads and Kids.

-Having your workplace tested and tagged helps to avoid the risk of an injury to an employee, client or other third party.
+Having your workplace tested and tagged helps to avoid the risk of an injury to an employee, client or another third party.
 Compliance with Occupational Health & Safety requires that an employer must ensure that any risk of injury from electricity at a place of work is eliminated or that the risk is controlled by regular testing, maintenance and inspection of all electrical equipment to ensure that it remains safe for use.

 Records must be kept of all inspections made and maintenance carried out on all electrical appliances, specific details need to be kept as required by the act.